o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/development/_index.md

 In **Step 1**, AZ Code Generator processes `MyNode.h` and looks for code generation tags \(source code location: `dev\Gems\ScriptCanvas\Code\Include\ScriptCanvas\CodeGen\CodeGen.h`\).
 After processing, AZ Code Generator creates a file called `MyNode.generated.h`.

 **Note**
-You must include `MyNode.generated.h` in the `MyNode.h` file so that the preprocessor macro that AZ Code Generator produces is resolved by C\+\+ during Step 3.
+You must include `MyNode.generated.h` in the `MyNode.h` file so that the preprocessor macro that AZ Code Generator produces is resolved by C++ during Step 3.

 In **Step 2**, AZ Code Generator processes `MyNode.h` again, but this time produces a `.cpp` file.